vcleber/vcleber/README.md

 :bulb: Cloud Engineer | SRE | AWS Certified | Scrum | ITIL

+![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=vcleber&show_icons=true&hide=contribs,issues,prs&theme=dark)

+### 💬 About me

-Bilingual (English and Portuguese), hardworking and energetic professional with several years of experience in various IT roles, including cloud computing, software programming, and customer service interactions in collaborative work environments using Agile/Scrum.
+👋 Hi, I’m @vcleber, a hardworking and energetic professional with several years of experience in various IT roles, including cloud computing, software programming, and customer service interactions in collaborative work environments using Agile/Scrum.

+I am Bilingual (English and Portuguese), and an enthusiast for learning new systems and processes that help me design and implement successful collaborative projects.
 I'm ready for new and challenging opportunities to build on my cloud knowledge and gain more exposure and experience in infrastructure automation.

+### 🌱 I’m investing...
+... my time learning the AWS architecture and practising the AWS services by resolving Service Now Tickets and working on internal projects.

+### 👀 I’m interested...
-I'm interested in hearing from former colleagues, managers or other professionals.
+...in hearing from former colleagues, managers or other professionals.

-![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=vcleber&show_icons=true&hide=contribs,issues,prs&theme=dark)

 <!--
 ### 🔭 Professional experience